 Staff will coordinate with TDOT, VDOT, and federal agencies to develop and update the area travel demand model using TRANSCAD software.
 MTPO staff will collect and organize land use, population, household, and employment data to assist in model calibration.
 The model development will be conducted by a contract consultant and oversight of the process will be managed by TDOT's Long Range Planning Division.
-(MTPO, TDOT, VDOT)
+It will be used for the LRTP but also for development forecasts as well, i.e. I-26/81 area (MTPO, TDOT, VDOT)